 5 egg yolks

 120g milled and sifted rapadura sugar (see notes)

 MAKING THE SPONGE

 This element is best made the day before (or minimum 4 hours prior) and stored at room temperature.
-Below is the lovely Jude Blereau’s recipe, from her brilliant ‘Wholefood Baking’ published by Murdock books.
+I love Jude Blereau’s recipe, from her brilliant ‘Wholefood Baking’ published by Murdock books.

-I like to mill and sift my rapadura sugar before beating it with the eggs at this time of year as some brands are very coarse.
+Genoise isn’t TOO hard to make, however the only thing I’ve found helps is to mill and sift my rapadura sugar before beating it with the eggs (especially at this time of the year) as some brands are very coarse.

 MAKING THE TIRAMISU

 1. Prepare all your ingredients first.
 Then organise a medium sized dish (approx. dimensions 20cm x 30cm), or individual serving glasses to layer the tiramisu into.

 2. Measure out the thickened cream, mascarpone and vanilla in a small bowl.
 Stir vigorously to combine, then set aside to come to room temperature.